fmcg sales incentives

 4. Communicate Program Details: Communicate program details, including rules, eligibility, and rewards, to all participants.
 Effective communication ensures that everyone knows how to achieve the incentives and what is expected of them.

 5. Monitor and Evaluate Program Effectiveness: Regularly track program performance, gather feedback, and adjust as needed.
 Continuous evaluation helps identify what works and what needs improvement.
+Adjusting incentive programs in response to economic fluctuations is also important to maintain their effectiveness during unpredictable market changes.

 6. Provide Ongoing Support and Training: Offer training and support to help sales teams and channel partners achieve program objectives.
 Well-informed and supported teams are more likely to succeed.